annarankin/json-navigator/README.md

 #### Additional Features

 - A tooltip is displayed when a user hovers over a bracket with the line number of the other bracket it's paired with.
+- Allow users to input valid JS code to be parsed
+- Allow users to input valid Ruby code to be parsed

 #### Refactor